Albert-Gao/micro-aws-lambda/README.md

 }: {
   event: APIGatewayProxyEvent; // from @types/aws-lambda
   context: Context; // from @types/aws-lambda
-  passDownObj: PlainObject; // a plain JS object response?: any; // only available for afterHooks which includes the response }) =>
+  passDownObj: PlainObject; // a plain JS object you can attach your property to pass value down response?: any; // it is the response object from the previous middleware }) =>
   | string
   | number